zzalscv2/FFEA/doc/2-UserManual/9-CtForces.md

 Constant forces {#ctforces}
 ===========================

-Linear and circular constant forces can be added onto nodes or full blobs.
+Linear and circular constant forces can be added onto nodes and surfaces, selected either individually or collectively.
 In order to do that,
  one needs to activate the calculation of the constant forces: